CONTENT

 We have mobile apps to make it easy for clinicians to handle these conversations on the go.
 That way they can keep working as they see other patients.
 The amount of phone calls this cuts out is huge for getting time back into their busy day.

-6. Share surveys and review links via SMS.
+6. Share patient surveys and review links via text messaging.

 Remember those online review links and surveys we talked about earlier?
 Now we’re going to text them to patients.